thiblahute/meson-website/Compiler-properties.md

 Not all compilers and platforms are alike.
 Therefore Meson provides the tools to detect properties of the system during configure time.
-To get this information, you first need to extract the *compiler object* from the main *meson* variable.
+To get most of this information, you first need to extract the *compiler object* from the main *meson* variable.

     compiler = meson.get_compiler('c')

 Here we extract the C compiler.
 We could also have given the argument <tt>cpp</tt> to get the C++ compiler, <tt>objc</tt> to get the objective C compiler and so on.
 The call is valid for all languages specified in the *project* declaration.
 Trying to obtain some other compiler will lead to an unrecoverable error.

+## System information

+This is a bit complex and more throughly explained on the page on [cross compilation](Cross compilation).
+But if you just want to know the operating system your code will run on, issue this command:

+    host_machine.system()

 Compiler id
 ==